 The trendy films effect.

-Around 2005, one very trendy effect was to use Instagram filters that give the pictures an old styled effect one of those popular postproduction filter was the cross-processing effect (dark become blue, white become yellow).
+Around 2005, a trendy effect was to use Instagram filters that give the pictures an old style effect.
+They were inspired of postproduction filter named cross-processing effect (dark become blue, white become yellow).
 The cross-processing is an old effect used in fashion industry the 70s.
-Basically it’s developing a positive film (diapo), into a negative film chemical product.

 I think that today, the trendy effect is the film effect.
 You can see it everywhere, on wedding blogs and several wedding magazines.
 What’s amazing is that they not only looking for a film like effect, but they are looking for a bad scanned film effect.
-Black is not black (it is grey), and white are not white (they are grey light).
-And, in digital a lot of photographers apply a post-production effect to their digital pictures!
-You can judge that when you see all post-production company like VCSO.
+Black is not black (it is gray), and white is not white (they are gray light).
+And, in digital, a lot of photographers apply a post-production effect to their digital pictures!
+You can judge that when you see all post-production companies like VCSO.

-I consider that something trendy today will look like as been tomorrow.
+I consider that something trendy today will look like outdated tomorrow.
 That why I do not offer film in my package.

 Don’t miss-understand me.
-I like working with film.
-For my personal work I used to work with film.
-But for wedding I consider that there is much more advantage to work with digital.
+I enjoy working with film.
+For my personal work, I used to work with film.
+But for a wedding I consider that there is much more advantage to work with digital.

 Let’s make a list quickly of all advantages to work with digital.

-- I can make much more images (x20 to x50 times more), which allow me to really shoot the good moment.
+- I can take much more images (x100 x1000 times more), which allow me to capture THE right moment.
 That allows me to shoot more in order to catch the perfect moment.

 - I can go much faster in post production

-- I don’t have to pay $30 every film to shoot and scan (cheaper package).
+- I don’t have to pay $30 for every film to shoot and scan (cheaper package).

 - During the wedding I can adapt my ISO and Black and White Balance each time in need

-- During the wedding I can control what is done (check if something is wrong, and I yes shoot the picture again).
+- During a wedding, I can control what I do (check if something is wrong).

-- I can take the plan without being afraid than all my films are destroyed by a X-ray machine (even if most of X-ray machines are now film- friendly)
+- I can take an airplane without being afraid than a X-ray machine destroys all my films (even if most of X-ray machines are now “film- friendly”)

-- For High ISO (over 1600) the digital quality is much more better
+- For High ISO (over 1600), the digital quality is much better

 - I don’t need to stop shooting in order to change my film, so I don’t miss any moment.